juliaabell/ElectionDataTwitterMining/README.md

 - the `code` folder upload the project's code (**deadline 12/11**)

 - the `final_presentation` folder upload the final presentation at least one day before the actual discussion (date to arrange with the instructor)

+# Political Data Mining Code Documentation

+## Introduction

+Twitter is a widely used social media website that gives a platform to users across the world to share their own opinions about events, trends, and connect with people globally.
+Twitter is also a powerful tool in the observation of both global and local trends through the use of hashtags and geotagging.
+Geotagging a tweet is optional for each user, if the tweet is geotagged, it is given latitude and longitude coordinates specific to the tagged location.
+Geotagged data can be used to show geographic trends that show how many people are talking about a certain topic within a certain area.
+However, geotagging is optional, and some tweets do not have easily readable geographic coordinates.

+Our project seeks to use the python module _tweepy_ to access the Twitter API and find the geographic dispersion of tweets using partisan political hashtags.
+Since partisan sentiment is often concentrated in different geographic regions, producing a visualization of the dispersion of tweets using each hashtag could prove intersting.
+In addition, our code will seek to geotag those messages that are not geotagged by the user.